 Hi!
 I’m Jo.
 Thanks for stopping by.

-I started this page a few years ago to share a bit of my path through life in the hopes that some of it may resonate with you, the reader.
+I started this page a few years ago to share a bit of my path through life and through pain in the hopes that some of it may resonate with you, the reader.
 That it may somehow add value to whoever stumbles upon it and reads a post or two.

-Back in January of 2010, I stepped off a fire engine awkwardly on a routine call and injured my hip.
-Little did I know that what I initially thought was a minor injury would lead to months of various therapies, treatments, and eventual surgery, to a medical retirement from my job as a firefighter, and to an ongoing experience of pain.
+Back in January of 2010, I stepped off a fire engine awkwardly on a routine call and felt a twinge in my hip.
+Little did I know that what I initially thought was nothing of consequence at the time would lead to months of various therapies, treatments, and eventual surgery, to a medical retirement from my job as a firefighter, and to an ongoing experience of pain.

 I struggled for a long time.
 I felt lost, scared, confused, uncertain.
 I didn’t know who I was when I was suddenly no longer a firefighter.
-I lost my identity, my sense of purpose, my career, myself.
-All I thought about was pain.
+I lost my identity, my sense of purpose, my career.
+I lost myself.
+All I thought about was pain, it became my world.
+A small, dark, painful world.

 But I gradually came to realize that I could lead a meaningful life, that we all can lead a meaningful life, no matter our current situation.
-That the rhythms of life, the rhythms I feel most strongly through movement, creativity, mindfulness, love, and adventure, are still present, even in the presence of pain.
+That the rhythms of life – the rhythms I feel most strongly when I’m in nature, moving, being creative, or spending quality time with friends and family – are still present, even in the presence of pain.
+But their dampened, their volume is turned down as the volume of pain turns up.

 I realized that the key to changing my pain was to turn up the rhythms of life and turn down the noise and discordance of pain.

-But that’s not what acceptance means.
-Once I was able to accept the pain as a part of my life and make some space for it, I was able to make room for all the other things in my life that really mattered to me, I was able to rediscover my worth, my identity, myself.
-I was able to find purpose and meaning in how I lived, whether I had pain or not.
-I recognized that pain was not the only thing in my life, that it was just part of my life, and that there were plenty of other wonderful, awesome, valuable parts.
+But once I was able to accept the pain as a part of my life at that point along my path, once I was able to make some space for it, I was able to make room for all the other things in my life that really mattered to me.
+I was able to rediscover my worth, my identity, myself.
+To find purpose and meaning in how I lived, whether I had pain or not.

-We have the power to live a meaningful, valued, exciting, and purposeful lives, even in the presence of pain.
+We have the power to live a meaningful, valued, exciting, and purposeful lives

 I took a wrong step and ended up on an unexpected path: a scary, unfamiliar, dark, and seemingly dangerous path.
 But it was still my path.
 It was still my way way forward, my journey, my life.
 It was just an unplanned route.
 The thing about unplanned routes, though, so frightening and uncertain at first, is that they can lead to beautiful things, interesting things, wonderful things.